 At last, we have the standard gold, which is by far the most popular colors of Golden Retrievers, hence the “standard.”

 They are the epitome of this breed and what most people imagine when they think Golden Retriever.
 They’ll always have a rich and bright golden coat that’s not too dark or too light.
 You’ll know when you see one.

 There’s not much to say about this classic color of the Golden Retriever.
 You already know what they are and what they’re about.

 Picking a Golden Retriever

 There’s a reason why these dogs rank the 3rd most popular dog breeds in America.
 In fact, they have been top three for a very long time and there’s no reason to think they’ll slip anytime soon.

-Though they do shed, especially during peak seasons, Goldens are relatively low maintenance.
+Though they do shed, especially during peak seasons, Golden Retrievers are relatively low maintenance – making them great for all types of owners.
 Like with most large dogs, they still require a moderate amount of physical activity on the daily basis.

 Still, they aren’t anywhere close to an Australian Shepherd or German Shepherd in terms of exercise needs.

 If you’re considering a Golden Retriever, look no further.
 They are some of the best dogs in the world.
-Why do you think they’re such popular dogs?
+The only decision you need to make is what color you want.

 And if you’re looking for a dog breed that’s a little more different, consider the Golden Retriever Husky mix.